ChrisSchulze/portfolio/portfolio/works/project-3.md

 ### One more thing

 I’m glad we could improve some of the sites UX and design flaws.
-Wish we could have developed the whole site though…
+I wish we could have developed the whole site though… It is always a it unsatisfying to let go of a half finished project.